Skip to navigation Skip to content

 If a (child) care receiver does not qualify their carer for payment of CA, they may be entitled to a HCC only CA to help with the cost of medications.

-Full-time students may be entitled to and Ex-Carer Allowance (Child) Health Care Card if they held a Carer Allowance HCC on the day before they turned 16 years of age.
+Full-time students may be entitled to an Ex-Carer Allowance (Child) Health Care Card (EHC) if they held a Carer Allowance HCC on the day before they turned 16 years of age.

 Carer Adjustment Payment (CAP)

-CAP is a one-off payment for families where, following a catastrophic event involving a young child under 7 years of age, there is a period of significant adjustment as a result of the care needs of the child.
+CAP is a one-off payment for families where, following a catastrophic event involving a child under 7 years of age, there is a period of significant adjustment because of the care needs of the child.
 CAP helps families with additional costs during the adjustment period immediately after the diagnosis.

 Claims for CAP must be lodged within 2 years from date of diagnosis of a severe illness, medical condition or major disability following the catastrophic event.